zhihzhang/yi-ms/README.md

 		$ ./demo.sh (or with parameter -initData to reload test data)

 to run YI-MS server in a embedded Jetty Server.

+**Production Deployment**

+Production Deployment can be done through cronus agent and cronus master, instruction to be updated

 #FAQ#